eclipse/xtext/Builds.md

    * Create release branch.
    * Set `version` property in `gradle/versions.gradle` to the release version.
    * Set `bootstrapXtendVersion` property in `gradle/bootstrap-setup.gradle` to the used Xtend compiler version.
-   * Set `upstreamBranch` property in `gradle/upstream-repositories.gradle` to the release branch name.
    * `./gradlew generateP2Build -PuseJenkinsSnapshots=true`
 3. xtext-extras
    * Create release branch.
    * Set `version` property in `gradle/versions.gradle` to the release version.
    * Set `bootstrapXtendVersion` property in `gradle/bootstrap-setup.gradle` to the used Xtend compiler version.
-   * Set `upstreamBranch` property in `gradle/upstream-repositories.gradle` to the release branch name.
    * `./gradlew generateP2Build -PuseJenkinsSnapshots=true`
 4. xtext-eclipse
    * Replace all occurrences of `job/master` according to the release branch name.